 PROJECT STATUS & MILESTONES

 The Project is continuing the Preliminary Engineering and Environmental Study Project Development Process.
-The steps to move the project forward include:
+The formal approval of Caltrans Type Selection Process allows the City to move forward with critical next steps, including:

 Development and completion of final plans, specifications, and estimates